jupyter-server/jupyter-scheduler/docs/operators/index.md

 "advanced options" shown in the "Create Job" form and the "Job Details" view (and the same form/view for job definitions).

-For more information on how to write a custom plugin, please to our {doc}`developer's guide </developers/index>`.
+For more information about writing a custom plugin, please see the {doc}`developer's guide </developers/index>`.